duoani/vue-scheduler/README.md

 If `disabled` is `true`, the value can not be change by user interation.

 - **locale** {Object}
-If `locale` is given, use is locale instead of the global one.
+If `locale` is given, use this locale instead of the global one.

 ## Events